Covenant (Morbid Angel album): Recording

+Music and lyrics

 The album's lyrics, written by David Vincent, draw heavily on occult, mythological, and Satanic themes, including theistic Satanism, Sumerian religion, and Nietzschean philosophy.
-Michael Nelson wrote that part of the success of the album is due to the band's success at reflecting these themes musically, particularly due to Trey Azagthoth's guitarwork.
-Michael Nelson, writing for Stereogum on the album's 20th anniversary, described Azagthoth's work: "His guitars seemed to mimic surreal horrors of nature — whirlpools or wildfires — more than they did any musicians of his era.
+Michael Nelson wrote that part of the success of the album was due to the band's success at reflecting these themes musically, particularly due to Trey Azagthoth's guitarwork.
+Writing for Stereogum on the album's 20th anniversary, Nelson described Azagthoth's work: "His guitars seemed to mimic surreal horrors of nature — whirlpools or wildfires — more than they did any musicians of his era.
 At the time, the most celebrated guitarist in death metal was Chuck Schuldiner of Death, a dazzlingly proficient hyper-shredder with few technical equals.
 Azagthoth, on the other hand, delivered queasy, nitrous leads that called to mind the most extreme work of free-jazz/grindcore saxophonist John Zorn."
 An entry on AllMusic explains that "Guitarist Trey Azagthoth plays complicated, heavily detuned riffs, some with a lightning-fast picking style and others in a slower groove.
 Drummer Pete Sandoval is one of the genre's fastest, and his jackhammer style helps complete Morbid Angel's core sound."
-The album also serves as a rejection of many mainstream musical conventions, and, Nelson of Stereogrum also describes, "is never a catchy record.
-That’s partly because the album is essentially devoid of anything resembling a traditional 'chorus,' but it’s mostly due to the uppermost layers of sound — the things on which the ear and imagination immediately focus.
-Covenant squeals and reels wildly; the band’s odd and ever-changing time signatures leave little room for grooves."
+The album also serves as a rejection of many mainstream musical conventions, and, Nelson of Stereogum also describes, "is never a catchy record.
+That's partly because the album is essentially devoid of anything resembling a traditional 'chorus,' but it's mostly due to the uppermost layers of sound — the things on which the ear and imagination immediately focus.
+Covenant squeals and reels wildly; the band's odd and ever-changing time signatures leave little room for grooves."